SAP/spartacus-docs/_pages/telco/journey-management-serviceability-check-of-spo.md

 4. Start the mock service ('Start minimized')
 5. When the mock service is up and running, you can demo the feature.

-**Important:** The mock service is not recommended for production environments as it is used exclusively for demonstration purposes only.
+**Important:** The mock service is not recommended for production environments, but can be exclusively used for demonstration purposes only.

 ## Business Need